The Program at a Glance (FAQs)

 I have already received a Stanford Medicine X Student Scholarship in the past.
 Am I allowed to apply again?

-Alumni of the Stanford Medicine X Student Leadership Program may apply for and receive scholarships in subsequent years.
-To encourage growth, they will be placed into a new track that they did not previously participate in.
+Alumni of the Stanford Medicine X Student Leadership Program are eligible to apply for and receive scholarships in subsequent years.
+To encourage growth, they will be placed into a new track in which they did not previously participate.

 What are the expectations and responsibilities of Stanford Medicine X Student Scholarship recipients?

 Selection as a Stanford Medicine X Student Scholarship recipient confers certain expectations and responsibilities upon recipients.
-Complete conference attendance is expected, with scholarship recipients arriving on time and staying throughout the duration of the conference until closing remarks on Sunday, September 17, 2017.
+Complete conference attendance is expected through closing remarks Sunday, September 17th along with on-time arrival to conference events.
 Participants are expected to participate in the ePatient and student collaborative challenges.
 Scholarship recipients are tasked with using the knowledge and skills gained at Medicine X to advance their individual advocacy efforts.
 Scholarship recipients will receive a certificate of recognition for their attendance.

 I’m a patient/student and I haven’t been to an academic conference before.
 Is Medicine X really an academic conference designed for everyone?